Outdoor safety means knowing that friendly predators use charm and

 had to guess which was which.
 There was a series of 20 pairs.

 I guessed correctly about half the time – which, statistically, is random chance.
 It surprised me.
 I'd always thought I had good radar for bad guys – but I didn't.
 It might've been because they were photos only and I wasn't able to judge their mannerisms (or "vibe") or the situation – otherwise maybe I would've scored a bit better.
-But probably
+But maybe not.

 The point is: don't be too sure about your radar (intuition) always warning you of danger - it's not perfect.
 Even if your intuition is quiet, it's better to err on the side of caution by playing it safe.